sylvaindethier/nvm-test/README.md

   * **test** command: `npm test`
   Which run the configured `test` npm scripts.
-  The command is always preceded by `nvm use $version` in order to make the Node `$version` in use before the test.
+  The command is always preceded by `nvm use $version` in order to make the Node `$version` used before the test.

 ## Install
 Prefer global install: